Are you going to visit Aruba soon? Did you make plans already?

 If this wasn’t enough for you, you can always visit one of the animal gardens in Aruba.
 For an abundance of beautiful butterflies, the Butterfly Farm located near Eagle Beach in a must visit!
 If you’re looking for a diverse variety of birds, visit the Bubali Bird Sanctuary, also located near Eagle Beach.
 We’ll tell you more about Philip’s Animal Garden later in this blog article.

 Did you know that the majority of resorts offer yoga classes?
-If you’re into yoga, you should definitely check out one of the classes of Holiday Inn, Renaissance Resort, Marriott or Tamarijn, depending on where you’re staying.
+If you’re into yoga, you should definitely check out one of the classes of Holiday Inn, Renaissance Resort, or Marriott, depending on where you’re staying.

-You can also check out Island Yoga if you’re looking for your dream yoga home, away from home.
-Island Yoga is located only two minutes away from the high rise hotels in the Palm Beach area and is the largest yoga studio in the Caribbean.
-Island Yoga also offer sup yoga, which is the same as regular yoga, but then on a paddle board in the water.
+You can also check out SUP yoga, which is the same as regular yoga, but then on a paddle board in the water.
 This is a must try!

 If you’re looking for different ways to stay fit in Aruba, read this article.